medinLaVie/medinLaVie.github.io/about.md

 ---
 title: About
-layout: default
+layout: page
 ---

 I should write about a page about myself.

+Okay, update me.